-There’s a lot of features in our website editor, but let’s get you started with the basics…
+Your website comes with an easy-to-use editing dashboard.
+It includes a lot of features, but let’s get you started with the basics…

-After you’ve logged-in, you’ll see a dashboard.
+After you’ve logged-in, you’ll see the website’s dashboard.
 On the left-hand side of your screen, a menu gives access to various sections.

 This is where you write your blogs or news articles.
 For most websites, this is typically where you’ll be adding most of your new content.